Time#local behaves differently during clock change

 So in older Ruby versions the object represents the time after the clock change (within the extra hour), while in Ruby 2.2.0 it represents the time before time is set back.

-Updated by akr (Akira Tanaka) over 6 years ago
+Updated by akr (Akira Tanaka) about 7 years ago

 - Status changed from Open to Closed